ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Managed_access/Pre-submission_SOP.md

 > 3. Review and Export
 > The HCA data wrangling team will take care of reviewing and validating the data and metadata once you upload it.
 If anything needs to be adjusted, I’ll update you in due course.
 In general we aim to complete the review in 7 business days.
 > 4. Publish the project
->Once everything is reviewed and ready, I’ll update you with a possible release date so you can confirm if you’re ready to proceed with publishing the dataset under managed access.
+>Once everything is reviewed and ready, I’ll update you with a possible release date so you can confirm if you’re ready to proceed with publishing the project under managed access.
 >
 > Do not hesitate to get back in touch if you have any issues with any part of the process.
 I would also like to suggest a Zoom call to walk you through the metadata spreadsheet once you have taken an initial look at it.
 Please let me know what times might be suitable for you.
 >